About Pittsburgh Earth Day

-On Thursday, April 19th, 2018, we are kicking off a three-day event with the objective to grow the celebration with year-round programming.
-Earth Day 2018 features events such as the Ecolution Fashion Show, Business Breakfast, Great Lakes Sustainable Bar Crawl, Earth to Table, as well as exhibitors, pop-up markets, speakers, music, food, and much more.
+On Thursday, April 18th, 2019, we are kicking off a three-day event with the objective to grow the celebration with year-round programming.
+Earth Day 2019 features events such as the Ecolution Fashion Show, Business Breakfast, Great Lakes Sustainable Bar Crawl and Earth to Table.
+We will also have exhibitors, pop-up markets, speakers, music, food, and much more.
 We want to make it a recognized event for future years similar to the Three Rivers Arts Festival, Pittsburgh Marathon, and Light Up Night.

 Vendors and Licensing